 This document is important.
-This is a legally binding agreement between you and the University.
-The basic terms of your agreement are outlined in the Acceptance of Residence Contract Page created during your online acceptance process.
+This is a legally binding agreement (the "Contract") between you and the University.
+The basic terms of your agreement are outlined in the Acceptance of Residence Contract Page created during your on-line acceptance process.
 This document, the Acceptance of Residence Contract Page created during your online offer acceptance process, and the Contract Confirmation, ID and Emergency Contact Card comprise the contractual agreement between you and the University (referred to as the "Contract").
-It defines the policies and regulations governing the offer of housing and the terms and conditions of accepting residence in the student residences managed by Student Housing and Community Services.
+It defines the policies and regulations governing the offer of housing and the terms and conditions of accepting residence in the student residences managed by Student Housing and Community Services

-Students who wish to reside at residence with their children are not eligible for the residences governed by this Contract, and may apply for accommodation in University student family housing.
+Applicants who wish to live in residence with their children are not eligible for residence at Thunderbird Residence and may apply for accommodation in University student family housing.